Choosing Child Care - Individual Care Providers

 - Au pair.
 Au pairs are

 child care providers from a foreign country.
-They speak English and typically
+They typically

 live with a family for around 12 months.
 Au pairs usually are young adults (18